Abrahamkimani/Abrahamkimani/README.md

 # 💫 About Me:
-I’m a mobile software engineer based in Nairobi, focused on building scalable iOS and Android applications.
+I’m a mobile software engineer, focused on building scalable iOS and Android applications.
 I enjoy working on real-time systems, payments, and user-focused products that solve practical problems.
 I’ve built and deployed production apps, including a ride-hailing platform and a laundry service system, and I’m always looking for opportunities to create impactful, high-quality software.

 ## 🌐 Socials: